 Our plans to create a national centre of excellence for children on Coram’s historic campus are fast becoming reality.

-Generously supported by The Queen's trust and the ZVM Rangoonwala Foundation, the new centre will help Coram and its network of partners to transform the lives of children and complete phase three of the rengeration of its campus in central London.
+The new centre will help Coram and its network of partners transform the lives of children and complete phase three of the regeneration of its campus in central London.